magdalenapola/automationpractice/README.md

 To run web automated tests in Chrome browser, [ChromeDriver](https://chromedriver.chromium.org/downloads) needs to be downloaded

 ### Windows
+* Update your Chrome browser
 * Download driver version compatible to your Chrome browser version
 * Unpack chromedriver.exe from the archive and put it under desired directory, for example (C:\webdrivers)
 * Set PATH variable to above specified directory

 ### MacOS
+* Update your Chrome browser
 * Download driver version compatible to your Chrome browser version
 * Unpack chromedriver.exe from the archive and put it under usr/local/bin